Find the perfect workouts from the JEFIT exercise database by muscle group, equipment, or try something new.

 The bicep curl on a stability ball with leg raised exercise is an advanced exercise that incorporates balance along with a bicep curl.
 Steps : 1.)
 Start by holding a dumbbell in each hand with a palms up grip.
 2.)
 Place the top of one foot behind you on an exercise ball as if you were stretching your leg.
 3.)
 While keeping your back straight and your abs drawn in, bring your arms down in front of your legs.
 4.)
 Raise your arms up, curling and contracting your biceps, squeezing the muscle as much as possible.
 5.)
 Lower your arms and return to starting position and switch legs.
 6.)
 Repeat for as many reps and sets as desired.

-Kettlebell One-Arm Split Jerk
+Kettlebell Jerk

 Steps : 1.)
-To begin this exercise; start off by taking a kettlebell in one hand and clean pressing it to your shoulder with palms facing out in front of you.
+To begin this exercise; start off by taking a kettlebell in both hands and clean pressing them to your shoulder.
 2.)
-Bend down at your knees and keep your chest and back straight.
+Perform a squat and dip your body at the knees keeping your chest and back straight.
 3.)
-With your momentum, thrust the leg on the same side of the kettlebell back so that you are resting upon your heel and keep the front leg still bent with weight upon that leg.
+As you perform this movement, use your momentum to thrust the kettlebells overhead.
 4.)
-As you shift your legs, thrust the kettlebell in an overhead press.
+Hold onto this position for a few seconds then return back to the starting point with the kettlebells clean pressed at the shoulder.
 5.)
-Hold onto this position for a few seconds and then return back to the starting point.
-6.)
 Repeat this exercise for as many repetitions as needed.

-Stability Ball Hug
+Stability Ball Tricep Stretch

 Before you hit the gym, take the time to define your fitness goals.
 Whether you're aiming to build muscle, lose weight, or improve endurance, having specific objectives will guide your training and keep you focused on your workouts.